Vaginal discharge can be a little unpredictable.

 - It neutralizes bacteria (thanks to its slightly acidic pH level).

 - It protects and lubricates your skin.

 Normal vaginal discharge is usually somewhere between clear and milky white on the color spectrum to what looks like light yellow discharge.

 It can be really stretchy and slippery, or it can be thicker and more creamy.

 Which brings us to that light pink discharge.

 Is it normal to have pink discharge?

-Pink discharge after your period, or in the middle of your cycle, is slightly more unusual, because it means that there’s a small amount of fresh blood mixed in.
+But brown pink discharge in the middle of your cycle is slightly more unusual because it means that there’s a small amount of fresh blood mixed in.